 “What comes out of the calculations is only as good as the information going in.
 On the input side of the machine learning process, we’ll help generate high quality data sets and define parameters to train the program.
 On the output side, we’ll be very involved in validating the predictions through biochemical and structural work.
 Students will have ample opportunity to participate in either of these areas,” Sazinsky says.

-This five-year project builds upon research Ray has been conducting for the last 13 years.
+This multi-year project builds upon research Ray has been conducting for the last 13 years.
 Sazinsky says that before the pandemic, this project wouldn’t have been on his radar.
 But when students were sent home in spring 2020 due to efforts to control the spread of the virus, Ray reached out to Sazinsky to get his opinion as a biochemist.

 “Animesh asked me about the structure of the COVID-19 spike protein.
 My lab was shut down, the project seemed interesting, and honestly, I needed something to think about besides online learning.
 Somehow this led to me designing stable epitopes (protein fragments) of the spike protein.
 Eventually, this snowballed into a grant that I’m lucky to be a part of,” Sazinsky says.